chainguard-dev/malcontent/DEVELOPMENT.md

 ## Writing rule tests

-Not every rule needs a test, but tests do unsure that a rules behavior stays consistent:
+Not every rule needs a test, but tests do ensure that a rules behavior stays consistent:

 1. Add a sample to https://github.com/chainguard-dev/malcontent-samples
 2. Create a directory within `test_data` using the same directory name as your sample: